-(1) "Recognized standards" of the requirements in 421.
-1 (1) of the Rules means normally the reguirements in Pt 3, Ch 15 of the Rules.

-- (1) For the purpose of the requirements in 421, 2 (1) of the Rules, the corrosion allowance may be reduced or may not be required in accordance with the requirements in 403, 5 of the Rules.
+- 1. Design basis - (1) "Recognized standards" of the requirements in 421.
+1 (1) of the Rules means normally the requirements in Pt 3, Ch 15 of the Rules. - 2.
+Structural analysis - (1) For the purpose of the requirements in 421.
+2 (1) of the Rules, the corrosion allowance may be reduced or may not be required in accordance with the requirements in 403.
+5 of the Rules.
 In structures where the membrane or axial force due to internal pressure can not be neglected, the calculation equation specified in Pt 3, Ch 15 of the Rules may be used after suitable modification. - (2) In case where no corrosion allowance specified in 403.
-5 of the Rules is required in accordance with the preceding (1), stiffeners may have section modulus more than 1/1.2 of one required in Pt 3, Ch 15, Sec 2 of the Rules. - (3) For the purpose of the requirements in 421, 2 (2) of the Rules, the following (A) to (C) are to be considered for loads and ship deflections. - (A) Ship deflections due to longitudinal bending moment in waves and longitudinal still water bending moment. - (B) Ship deflections due to horizontal bending moment in waves and twisting moment, when necessary due to type of supporting structures. - (C) Internal pressure specified in 428.
+5 of the Rules is required in accordance with the preceding (1), stiffeners may have section modulus more than 1/1.2 of one required in Pt 3, Ch 15, Sec 2 of the Rules.

+- (3) For the purpose of the requirements in 421.
+2 (2) of the Rules, the following (A) to (C) are to be considered for loads and ship deflections. - (A) Ship deflections due to longitudinal bending moment in waves and longitudinal still water bending moment. - (B) Ship deflections due to horizontal bending moment in waves and twisting moment, when necessary due to type of supporting structures. - (C) Internal pressure specified in 428.
 1 of the Rules.

-3. Allowable stresses
+3. Allowable stresses (2023)

-- (1) The "classical analysis procedures" referred to in the requirements in 421.
-3 (1) of the Rules means the beam theory where the type of stress to be assessed is the combined stress of bending stress and axial stress. - (2) For the purpose of the requirements in 421.
-3 (1) of the Rules, the allowable stress for the equivalent stress σ_c when detailed stress calculations are made on primary members is to be as given in Table 7.5.7 of the Guidance.
+(1) The "classical analysis procedures" referred to in the requirements in 421.
+3 (1) of the Rules means the beam theory where the type of stress to be assessed is the combined stress of bending stress and axial stress.